-A fully automatic wood detection and characterization algorithm can greatly improve our ability to exploit the vast amounts of data on wood transport that can be collected from streamside video cameras.
-From a computer science perspective, however, automatic detection and characterization remain challenging issues.
-In computer vision, detecting objects within videos typically consists of separating the foreground (the object of interest) from the background (Roussillon et al., 2009; Cerutti et al., 2011, 2013).
-The basic hypothesis is that the background is relatively static and covers a large part of the image, allowing it to be matched between successive images.
-In the riverine environments, however, such an assumption is unrealistic because the background shows a flowing river, which can have rapidly fluctuating properties (Ali and Tougne, 2009).
-Floating objects are also partially submerged in water that has high suspended material concentrations during floods, making them only partially visible (e.g. a single piece of wood may be perceived as multiple objects) (MacVicar et al., 2009b).
+pothesis is that the background is relatively static and covers a large part of the image, allowing it to be matched between successive images.
+In riverine environments, however, such an assumption is unrealistic because the background shows a flowing river, which can have rapidly fluctuating properties (Ali and Tougne, 2009).
+Floating objects are also partially submerged in water that has high suspended material concentrations during floods, making them only partially visible (e.g., a single piece of wood may be perceived as multiple objects) (MacVicar et al., 2009b).
 Detecting such an object in motion within a dynamic background is an area of active research (Ali et al., 2012, 2014; Lemaire et al., 2014; Piégay et al., 2014; Benacchio et al., 2017).
-Accurate object detection typically relies on the assumption that objects of a single class (e.g., faces, bicycles, animals, etc.) have a distinctive aspect or set of features that can be used to distinguish between types of objects.
-With the help of a representative dataset, machine learning algorithms aim at defining the most salient visual characteristics of the class of interest (Lemaire et al., 2014; Viola and Jones, 2006).
+Accurate object detection typically relies on the assumption that objects of a single class (e.g., faces, bicycles, animals) have a distinctive aspect or set of features that can be used to distinguish between types of objects.
+With the help of a representative dataset, machine-learning algorithms aim to define the most salient visual characteristics of the class of interest (Lemaire et al., 2014; Viola and Jones, 2006).
 When the objects have a wide intra-class aspect range, a large amount of data can compensate by allowing the application of deep learning algorithms (Gordo et al., 2016; Liu et al., 2020).
 To our knowledge, such a database is not available in the case of floating wood.